olaw0002/knowledgebase/src/knowledge/performance/wp_optimization.md

-# Optimising WordPress installations
+# Optimising WordPress Installations

 _Created by [Subbu](https://github.com/gsubbu)_

 Below are some of the steps taken to improve the performance of WordPress websites:

-## Performance Testing tools: (measuring performance)
+## Performance Testing Tools: (Measuring Performance)

 1. https://gtmetrix.com/
 2. https://tools.pingdom.com/

 Location-based testing is limited in the free version of Pingdom, but with PRO versions testing can be done from any given location.

-## Steps to Improve server-side caching
+## Steps to Improve Server-side Caching

 Following the below steps will improve your site's initial server response time: